aieng-lab/llm-voicechat-demo/README.md

 - The frontend consists of:
    - The GUI designed using PyQt5.
-   - The SocketIO AsyncClient to communicate with the backend.
+   - The SocketIO AsyncClient to communicate with the backend. <br />
 It also controls both microphone and speaker to record an play audio.

 - The backend consists of: